NoahDR17/Blackjack/README.md

 ### Version Control

 Site created using Visual Studio Code IDE.
-Pushed to a GitHub repository called "Blackjack"
+Pushed to a GitHub repository called "Blackjack".

 - These commands can be used to push code to a repository.
   - `git add <file>`